wuzhengy/TAU/Data Item.md

 The router blocking certain traffice is the same nature as someone try to spam a certain services.
 With public key, binaries, as inistial prefix of an encrypted payload.
 It will be possible for receiver to identify whether it is a friendly traffic or malicous.
 It will also be impossible for routers to differenciate libTAU binaries from others, since we do not have recoginzation pattern in udp packets.

 ### Blockchain conceptural data structures
-* StateDB - verified states are stored here.
+* StateDB - verified states are stored here, includes the blocks prior to the consensus point and math verified blocks between consensus point and tip.
+Rolling back design is in place by using account link to block hash.
+On TAU blockchain, block is the same as state.
-* BlockDB
+* BlockDB - all blocks collected from communication without quality garantee
-* Transaction pool(communication pool)
+* Transaction pool(communication pool) - messages verified using local stateDB, these information will join communication, not added to stateDB.